The Healing Power Of Gardening

 Gardening can create social connections

-For many people, gardening can also represent a connection to family.
+For many people, gardening can also represent a family connection.
 Many people who garden learned about it and participated in it when they were children.

 “I used to help my grandma out, so she got me started.”
 (Cited)